Duke Sims

-Duane B. "Duke" Sims (born June 5, 1941) is an American former professional baseball catcher.
-He played eleven seasons in Major League Baseball (MLB) from 1964 to 1974 for the Cleveland Indians, Los Angeles Dodgers, Detroit Tigers, New York Yankees, and Texas Rangers.
+Duane B. "Duke" Sims (born June 5, 1941) is an American former professional baseball catcher, first baseman, outfielder, and designated hitter.
+He played in all or part of 11 seasons in Major League Baseball (MLB) from 1964 to 1974 for the Cleveland Indians, Los Angeles Dodgers, Detroit Tigers, New York Yankees, and Texas Rangers.
+He has the most career home runs (100) of any MLB player born in Utah.
+He was the last player to hit a home run in the original Yankee Stadium.
+Sims played in all or part of eight seasons in Minor League Baseball (MiLB) where he was selected as an all-star numerous times, and once won a Silver Glove for fielding as a catcher.